 What’s the biggest misconception about VPNs and buffering?

 Many assume VPNs always hurt streaming quality.
 The reality is: with a fast provider, optimized servers, and smart routing especially edge-enabled, you can actually improve streaming consistency and bypass throttling by ISPs.
-Edgerouter l2tp ipsec vpn server setup guide for EdgeRouter devices and secure remote access
+Vpn para microsoft edge setup and usage guide for Windows, Mac, Android, and more 2026

 Do I need to worry about audits and third-party verification?